 Service discovery is the process where workloads discover services without knowing their IP address.
-This topic describes how Anthos clusters on AWS (GKE on AWS) implements service discovery and managed domain name services (DNS).
+This section describes how Anthos clusters on AWS (GKE on AWS) implements service discovery and managed DNS.

 Kubernetes automatically generates service names that use the following specification:

-For more information on the behaviour of DNS in Kubernetes, see
+using DNS names.
+For more information on the behavior of DNS in Kubernetes, see

 DNS for Services and Pods.